CDP World – Oct 28-29 – Las Vegas Register for Free

 A CDP can be looked at as a composable module of the larger marketing technology stack, something that can be easily switched out for new software when needed, and that allows other software modules to be swapped out easily too.

-Since CDPs are based on being built from the ground up with built-in connectors or APIs, they can help companies make their technology stack more easy to integrate and interconnect.
-A CDP makes it easier to collect and share data between different platforms, making it more practical for companies to use multiple best-of-breed MarTech platforms.
+Since CDPs are built from the ground up with built-in connectors or APIs, they can help companies make their technology stack easier to integrate and interconnect.
+A CDP makes it easier to collect and share data between different platforms, making it more practical for companies to use multiple best-of-breed Martech platforms.
 This allows brands to reduce dependence on a single vendor when building an ideal tech stack.

 What is a Composable CDP?

-Proponents of the “composable” CDP see the CDP itself as a software platform that could be broken up into components.
-Their argument is that companies should not buy an all-in-one CDP to handle everything from data collection, to integration, to profile unification, but rather purchase separate components for each function.
+Proponents of the composable CDP see the CDP itself as a software platform that could be broken up into components.
+They argue that companies should not buy an all-in-one CDP to handle everything from data collection to integration to profile unification, but instead purchase separate components for each function.

 This is a similar argument to the overall all-in-one vs. best-of-breed discussion – that a CDP that is built from components can be easier to deploy, maintain, and operate.